nRF24/RF24/docs/pico_sdk.md

    the board you selected with the `-DPICO_BOARD` option (in step 2) does not have a default set of SPI pins defined for it.
 To workaround this error, see the below instructions to use different pins for the SPI bus.

+   @warning If doing consecutive build attempts, it is strongly encouraged to delete all files in the build directory before re-attempting to build the project.

 ## Incorporating RF24 libs into your project
 In order to use the RF24 libraries in your RP2040 based project: